OpenBMB/MiniCPM-V/README.md

 ### Local WebUI Demo <!-- omit in toc -->

-You can easily build your own local WebUI demo using the following commands.
+You can easily build your own local WebUI demo using the following commands, experience real-time streaming voice/video call.

 1. launch model server:
 ```shell